Approximate solutions to a nonlinear functional differential equation: A family of solutions

 A noteworthy feature of the family of solutions shown in~Figure~\ref{fig:subplot2} is the fact that the minus-solutions all closely follow the exponentially decaying solution (black dots) for a length of time before turning upwards to approach the value $1$ asymptotically.
 Other solutions have a tendency to merge as well.
-The plus-solution that emerges at integer value $n$ catch up to the minus-solution that emerged at integer value $n-1$ as they jointly approach the limiting value $1$.
+The plus-solution that emerges at integer value $n$ catches up to the minus-solution that emerged at integer value $n-1$ as they jointly approach the limiting value $1$.

+{We conjecture that the inequality $2 \leq n \leq 6$ above can be replaced by $2 \leq n < \infty$ but numerical experimentation in the range $n \geq 6.5$ is complicated by a number of issues.
+First, the perturbation approximation~(\ref{eq:pert}) becomes less effective as a starting guess due to the increasing magnitude of the constants $C_n$.
+Second, increasing oscillations and singular behaviour of the solutions near the origin pose a challenge to the Laguerre spectral discretisation.
+Third, numerical evidence suggests that the Jacobians in the continuation method become increasingly near-singular, raising questions about the stability of the solutions in this regime.}

 We conclude with the following puzzling observation.
-As $\alpha \to 1$, more and more solutions appear.
-And yet, when $\alpha$ equals~$1$ exactly, this multitude of solutions collapses to the unique solution $u = 1$.
-At present we have no good understanding of this nor any means of exploring further because of the difficulty in computing accurate solutions in this regime.
+As $\alpha \to 1$, more and more solutions {(of increasing $L^2$ norm)} appear.
+And yet, when $\alpha$ equals~$1$ exactly, this multitude of solutions collapses to the unique solution $u = 1$, {suggesting some kind of singular limit}.
+At present we \red{do not have a satisfactory explanation for this} nor any means of exploring further because of the difficulty in computing accurate solutions in this {limit}, {so the problem remains open}.\footnote{ {The limit $\alpha\to1^+$ in the linear problem was considered in~\cite[Section 3(b)]{Fox} and~\cite[Section 4.4]{Hall}, but it is not clear how those analyses extend to the nonlinear case.}}